hollowverse/hollowverse/notablePeople/john-malkovich/john-malkovich.md

     sourceUrl: "http://www.thestar.com/entertainment/movies/2008/09/11/a_kinder_gentler_malkovich.html"
   - sourceTitle: "John Malkovich: 'I haven't voted since McGovern lost"
     sourceUrl: "http://dailycaller.com/2011/06/17/john-malkovich-i-havent-voted-since-mcgovern-lost/"
+summaries:
+  religion: "Malkovich is an atheist."
+  politicalViews: "Malkovich claims to be non-political despite having voted for a Democrat and wanting to fight British Labour politicians to the death."
 ---

 John Malkovich was born in Christopher, Illinois and grew up in Benton, Illinois.

-Malkovich is of Croatian descent,<a class="source-citation" href="#http://www.imdb.com/name/nm0000518/bio" title="ohn Malkovich – Biography">[1]</a> a country with an overwhelming Catholic majority.<a class="source-citation" href="#http://en.wikipedia.org/wiki/Croatia#Demographics" title="Croatia">[2]</a> So, it stands to reason that somewhere in Malkovich's heritage is the Catholic faith.
+Malkovich is of Croatian descent,<a class="source-citation" href="#http%3A%2F%2Fwww.imdb.com%2Fname%2Fnm0000518%2Fbio" title="ohn Malkovich – Biography">[1]</a> a country with an overwhelming Catholic majority.<a class="source-citation" href="#http%3A%2F%2Fen.wikipedia.org%2Fwiki%2FCroatia%23Demographics" title="Croatia">[2]</a> So, it stands to reason that somewhere in Malkovich's heritage is the Catholic faith.

 However, Malkovich is an atheist.
 When asked if one needed religious belief to play spiritual characters, (which Malkovich does on occasion) he responded:

 >No, I'd say not.
 I'm an atheist.
 I wouldn't say I'm without spiritual belief particularly, or rather, specifically.
 Maybe I'm agnostic, but I'm not quite sure there's some great creator somehow controlling everything and giving us free will.
-I don't know; it doesn't seem to make a lot of sense to me.<a class="source-citation" href="#http://www.thestar.com/entertainment/movies/2008/09/11/a_kinder_gentler_malkovich.html" title="A kinder, gentler Malkovich">[3]</a>
+I don't know; it doesn't seem to make a lot of sense to me.<a class="source-citation" href="#http%3A%2F%2Fwww.thestar.com%2Fentertainment%2Fmovies%2F2008%2F09%2F11%2Fa_kinder_gentler_malkovich.html" title="A kinder, gentler Malkovich">[3]</a>

 That's not to say that Malkovich doesn't understand and sympathize with the human drive toward religious or spiritual belief.
 It just doesn't make sense to him:

 >I think everyone would like to believe there's something immutable or infallible about the human spirit.
-Everyone would like to believe that, but I'm not sure there's any reason to.<a class="source-citation" href="#http://www.thestar.com/entertainment/movies/2008/09/11/a_kinder_gentler_malkovich.html" title="A kinder, gentler Malkovich">[4]</a>
+Everyone would like to believe that, but I'm not sure there's any reason to.<a class="source-citation" href="#http%3A%2F%2Fwww.thestar.com%2Fentertainment%2Fmovies%2F2008%2F09%2F11%2Fa_kinder_gentler_malkovich.html" title="A kinder, gentler Malkovich">[4]</a>

 There you have it.
 No reason to believe for Malkovich–so he doesn't.